 There are a number of different ways to encourage digital giving:

-There are a number of donation platforms available, which enables people to donate online using debit and credit card, Payment Service Providers (PSP) as well as settings up direct debits and reclaiming Gift Aid.
+There are a number of website donation platforms that enable people to donate online using debit and credit card, paypal as well as setting up direct debits and reclaiming Gift Aid.

 * Text Giving

-This type of digital giving has great potential for one-off fundraising events, for churches in areas where tourists drop in, and for events with lots of young people present.
-Ramblers, tourists and other visitors may these days be more likely to have their mobile phones with them than to have any cash in their pockets!
+This type of digital giving is useful for one-off fundraising events, for churches in areas where tourists drop in, and for events with lots of young people present.

 * Crowd Funding